bcw222/chromium-website/site/chromium-os/how-tos-and-troubleshooting/kernel-configuration/index.md

 ```

 prepareconfig requires an environment variable `CHROMEOS_KERNEL_FAMILY` to
 correctly determine the split config.
-Above example uses `chromeos` as the
+The above example uses `chromeos` as the
 kernel family.
 Each supported kernel family's split config is maintained in
 `chromeos/config/<family>/` directory.